askmike/gekko/docs/strategies/example_strategies.md

 This method is fairly popular in bitcoin trading due to Bitcointalk user Goomboo.
 Read more about this method in [his topic](https://bitcointalk.org/index.php?topic=60501.0)

-You can configure these parameters in config/strategies/DEMA.toml:
+You can configure the following parameters:

     # EMA weight (α)
     # the higher the weight, the more smooth (and delayed) the line